 The department consists of six full-time board certified otolaryngologists, 21 community-based physicians, 10 full-time audiologists and speech pathologists, a voice scientist and eight full-time research scientists.

-Otolaryngological research at the North Shore-Long Island Jewish Health System is devoted to advancing basic and clinical biomedical research, as well as training residents and students.
+Otolaryngological research at Northwell Health is devoted to advancing basic and clinical biomedical research, as well as training residents and students.
 Many of the studies focus on recurrent respiratory papillomatosis, supported by a large Clinical Research Center grant from the National Institute on Deafness and Other Disorders, National Institutes of Health.